socialsoftware/socialsoftware.github.io/edition.md

 - António Rito Silva
 - David Duarte (MSc on Annotation System for Software Architecture)
 - Pedro Martins (MSc on the Synthesis of Taxonomies in the LdoD Archive)
+- José Raposo (MSc on LdoD Visualization)
+- Miguel Cruz (MSc on LdoD Modularization)
+- Gonçalo Marques (MSc on LdoD Crowdsourcing and Gamification)
+- Duarte Oliveira (MSc on LdoD Social Media Aware Editions)

+# Past Researchers

 - Nuno Pinto (MSc on Visualization for Digital Humanities)
-- Rodrigo Ribeiro (MSc on an Ontology for Software Engineering Repository)

-# Past Researchers

 - André Santos (MSc on Advanced Query and Navigation for Digital Humanities)
 - Catarina Santana (MSc on a Platform for the Analysis and Synthesis of Software Architecture Descriptions)